2-ring/pathfinder/README.txt

 Flask project to implement, compare and evluate solutions to the Travrelling Salaseman Problem.

-A full report for the project is availible in the 'other' file.

-The majority of the technical algorithm implementations are in the modules/algorithms.py file.
+If you are evluating the quality of code, the majority of the technical implementation is contained within the modules/algorithms.py file—so that could be a good place to start.